eshwarprasadS/Deep_RL_For_CNN/README.md

 (without penalties), which will henceforth be addressed as the CIFAR-5 Main Experiment

-  2. The latter with penalties, which will be addressed as CIFAR-5 Penalized Experiment
+  2. With penalties, which will be addressed as CIFAR-5 Penalized Experiment